Meowwwwwwwwwwwwwwwwwwwww/IotAwareScript/README.md

 # IotAwareScript

-iot assure script compiler is a
+iot assure script compiler is a nice project